 (c) Multi-Agency Response - discussed the breadth of potential multi-agency response, in particular but not exclusively Marauding Terrorist Firearms Attack (MTFA), exploring potential training, insurance and liability issues in the context of perceived or actual barriers and obstacles in order to take this work forward.
 The group also began to explore other potential work areas involving other agencies.

 (d) Youth and Social Engagement - discussed the implications of FRS’s remaining relevant and future proof including exploration of different activities such as the role of a public health worker and how firefighters could potentially utilise community trust to deliver the best possible outcomes by engaging communities proactively and providing enhanced value to the community.
 The group felt that adult social care was also a key issue.
-The group also began to explore the potential for the fire service to be commissioned to carry out work by other groups.
+The group also began to explore the potential for the fire service to be commissioned to carry out work by other organisations.

 (e) Inspection and Enforcement - explored a number of issues including business continuity and the loss of businesses, through fire, to communities and the role FRS’s could play; employee fire safety knowledge and training; and potential new activities which could be undertaken by Fire Safety Officers and other uniformed employees..